microsoft/fluentui/packages/react-tooltip/Spec.md

 - ARIA design pattern: [Tooltip Widget](https://www.w3.org/TR/wai-aria-practices-1.2/#tooltip)
 - The Tooltip root element will have `role="tooltip"`
 - Every tooltip will always be rendered in the DOM; though they will be hidden (including `aria-hidden="true"`) except for the one currently being shown, if any.
-- The trigger element (with the `tooltip="..."` prop) will have `aria-describedby` or `aria-labelledby` set to the tooltip element's ID.
+- The trigger element (child of the `TooltipTrigger`) will have `aria-describedby` or `aria-labelledby` set to the tooltip element's ID.
 The ID will be generated automatically if not supplied.
 - The Tooltip itself can never receive focus.
 - The Tooltip should never contain focusable elements.